 Hong Kong

-Despite geopolitical shifts, Hong Kong has maintained its appeal due to financial transparency, ease of incorporation, and strong international banking access.
-It remains a key base for businesses in trading, logistics, fintech, crypto, and professional services.
+Despite geopolitical shifts, the city has maintained its appeal through financial transparency, ease of incorporation, and strong international banking access.
+It stays a key base for businesses in trading, logistics, fintech, crypto, and professional services.
+The fundamentals haven’t changed.

-The government also continues to incentivize digital transformation and SME development through funding schemes and tech grants.
+The government also keeps pushing digital transformation and SME development forward through funding schemes and tech grants, which means the ecosystem is still actively evolving.

 • No VAT, no capital gains tax, no withholding tax on dividends or interest